 Situated: 54 km from Taroom on Theodore Road (Leichhardt Way).

-Facilities: Bank access and boat ramp, toilets, drinking water and picnic tables.
+Facilities: Bank access and boat ramp, toilets and hot showers, drinking water and picnic tables.

 Fish species: Saratoga, golden perch, silver perch, catfish, sleepy cod and spangled perch.

 No fishing from 100 m upstream to 200 m downstream of the weir.

 Camping: Caravan and camping sites available for $10 per night.
 Honesty box system.

 With the Dawson River running wild through the Banana region, freshwater fishing is a huge attraction.
 Most fishos can’t wait for the chance to get out, off the beaten track and try their luck without another person in sight.
 The spots listed below will take you to some of the best wild freshwater fishing in Australia.